 Lounge, terrace, exhibition space, free WiFi throughout.
-In rooms: flatscreen TV with on-demand films, minibar, free bottled water; Nespresso coffee machine with free capsules; bespoke bath products by The Perfumer's Story by Azzi.
+In rooms: flatscreen TV with international channels; minibar; free bottled water; Nespresso coffee machine with free capsules; bespoke bath products by The Perfumer's Story by Azzi.

 Our favourite rooms

 Many of Lydmar’s rooms have views over the waterfront, but Classic King 412 and Medium King 413 are the best placed for harbour-gazing.
-With its enormous leather sleigh bed and original parquet floor, marble fireplace and sumptuous furnishings, the X Large room had us at hallå.
+With its original parquet floor, marble fireplace and sumptuous furnishings, the X Large room had us at hallå.
 Decorated in elegant taupes and plush fabrics, all rooms are cosy and welcoming, with intriguing artwork, sleek bathrooms and a minibar well stocked with local treats.

-Guests have free access to the facilities at the Nordic Spa at the Grand Hotel next door.
+Guests have free access to the impressively equipped gym at the Grand Hotel next door.
 Entry to the Nordic Spa is extra, but well worth it: the sleek and stylish space has a sauna and swimming pool, and offers deeply relaxing massages, chiropractic treatments and tailor-made facials.

 Take a spare fold-away suitcase in your luggage: it’s hard to resist the lure of Stockholm’s designer shops.